strangerstudios/paid-memberships-pro/readme.txt

 * BUG: Fixed bug where credit card expiration emails would be sent to users with PayPal Express orders.
 * BUG: Fixed bug when updating billing with Stripe.
 * BUG: Fixed bug where the archive/search filter was not running for logged out users.
+* BUG: Fixed issue where checkouts were still processing even if there were errors with the discount code used.
 * ENHANCEMENT: Updated Finnish translations.
 (Thanks, JP Jakonen)
 * ENHANCEMENT: Added filter for modifying the order description in Stripe.
 (Thanks, Rafe Colton)